 Monica Lewinsky.

-Um uh no b no, no, you can't have it both ways, guys.
+No, no, no, you can't have it both ways, guys.

-And this is where I'm not sure.
+And this is where an audience is.

 We didn't say anything.

-This is where I'm not a Democrat, I'm a woman.
+This is where I'm not a Democrat.

-I'm a human being first and foremost, but I'm definitely a woman before I'm a Democrat, mother, wife, all of that.
+I'm a human being, first and foremost, but I'm definitely a woman before I'm a Democrat, mother, wife, all of that.

 Have you looked into the eyes of the accusers of Donald Trump?

-I've interviewed I've I've offered airtime to every single person.
+I've offered airtime to every single person.

-And I've and I've intervened people that were they should have been.
+And I've interviewed people that were women.

 I interviewed women.